-If you are a beginner singer, and you have never head of vocal placement than you probably confused so let me explain.
-While you are singing with your chest voice you usually have a fairly deep voice which comes from the back of your mouth, however when singing higher notes you should focus on placing the falsetto voice in your forehead, this way you will actually have a sensation that the sound is coming out of your forehead, this is also called, forward placement technique.
+If you are a beginner singer, and you have never heard of vocal placement then you are probably confused so let me explain.
+While you are singing with your chest voice you usually have a fairly deep voice that comes from the back of your mouth, however when singing higher notes you should focus on placing the falsetto voice in your forehead, this way you will actually have a sensation that the sound is coming out of your forehead, this is also called, forward placement technique.

 When singing high notes, no matter if you are using your head voice or your falsetto voice you have to open your mouth as wide as you comfortably can.
 If you have been struggling with falsetto singing then go in front of the mirror and yawn, notice how wide you have opened your mouth.
 Now start singing with your falsetto voice in front of the mirror, preferably something with plenty of high notes.

 Eliminating this break is virtually impossible but what you could do is to make it less noticeable.
-Oftentimes beginners singers who do not have a lot of practice of switching between their different voices will have a fairly noticeable break in their voice during the passage.
+Oftentimes beginner singers who do not have a lot of practice in switching between their different voices will have a fairly noticeable break in their voice during the passage.
 The only way to make this break less noticeable is by practicing switching between your different types of voices.

 Practice makes perfect and this is also true for falsetto singing.
 Although there is a fairly important problem with practicing falsetto singing, which is that if you have not learned how to correctly use your falsetto voice, then you might be practicing incorrectly, way too many beginner singers think that they are focusing on goals of becoming a better singer, but all they are actually doing is forcing their voice with their singing practice, without ever-improving.